 Observations per hunter day of sheep are presented in Figure 5a.
 We can see from the trend that the number of sheep observed per hunter day by outfitter clients was relatively stable at eight sheep per hunter day from 1991-2005.
 Beginning in the early 2000s the number of sheep seen per hunter day declined to about five to six sheep observed per hunter day, approximately a 30% decline.
 These observations mirror trends observed in two long-term sheep survey areas in the Sahtú (Figure 5b).
 The Katherine Creek study area (located in S/OT/02) has declined from a peak count of 204 in 1998 to approximately 30 in 2020 and 2022 representing an 85% decline from peak (Figure 5b).
-The Palmer

-Lake study area (S/OT/01) has similarly declined from a peak count of 496 in 2004 to between 150-200 in 2017-2021, representing a 60% decline.
+The Palmer Lake study area (S/OT/01) has similarly declined from a peak count of 496 in 2004 to between 150-200 in 2017-2021, representing a 60% decline.

-Figure 5.
-A) seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2022.
-B) Total counts of sheep in the Katherine Creek (located in S/OT/02) and Palmer lake (S/OT/01) long-term study areas from 1997-2022.
+Figure 4.
+A) Total numbers of sheep seen per hunter day calculated from observations submitted by non-resident and non-resident alien hunters throughout the Mackenzie Mountains from 1991-2021.
+B) Total counts of sheep in the Katherine Creek (located in S/OT/02) and Palmer lake (S/OT/01) long-term study areas from 1997-2021.
 Ground surveys were conducted on foot from 1997-2018 and aerial surveys from 2019 to present.

-The sheep population in the Richardson Mountains of the northern YT and NWT has also undergone a continued decline since reaching an estimated peak number of 1,730 in 1997 (Lambert Koizumi et al. 2011) with the 2014 estimate at 496 (Davison et al. 2018).
-Although the 2017 survey estimate increased to 647, this is still approximately 40% of the peak estimate (Davison et al. 2018).
-A survey of the Richardson mountains was conducted in 2022 and estimates appear to be similar to the 2017 survey (Mike Sutor personal communication).
-Sheep surveys have been done in the Dehcho along the Nahanni and Liard ranges in 2003, 2011 and 2018 (Allaire et al. 2018) and indicate that the sheep populations were higher in 2011 than 2003.
+The sheep population in the Richardson Mountains of the northern YT and NWT has also undergone a continued decline since reaching an estimated peak number of 1,730 in 1997 (Lambert Koizumi et al., 2011) with the 2014 estimate at 496 (Davison et al., 2018).
+Although the 2017 survey estimate increased to 647, this is still approximately 40% of the peak estimate (Davison et al., 2018).
+Sheep surveys have been done in the Dehcho along the Nahanni and Liard ranges in 2003, 2011 and 2018

+(Allaire et al., 2018) and indicate that the sheep populations were higher in 2011 than 2003.
 However, cloud cover obscured a large portion of the range during the 2018 survey making comparisons with previous surveys difficult.
-A partial sheep survey was conducted in 2020 along the Nahanni and Liard but did not have good enough coverage to provide a census count.
-In 2022, a sheep survey was conducted in partnership between ECC and Parks Canada to establish pre-disturbance baseline as part of the Prairie Creek Mine All Season Road Alignment in the Dehcho.
-This survey minimally overlapped the previous Nahanni and Liard study area and no comparison has been done with previous survey data (Parks Canada and GNWT ECC unpublished data).

-Although the observations per hunter day increased in 2021 to six sheep per hunter day, this declines to three sheep per hunter day in 2022.
-Hunter observation data is subject to behavioural changes in both the hunters and the animals and given the lack of hunting in 2020 (Covid restrictions), these values could be influenced by both eager hunters and less wary animals.
-In addition, low observation form return rates can result in larger variations and result in a poor index of abundance.
-A LOESS (locally estimated scatterplot smoothing) regression simply smooths the data to better visualize past and current trends and should not be used to infer future populations as the tails are susceptible to variation.
+Although the observations per hunter day increased in 2021 to six sheep per hunter day, we caution that this is a singular point and represents a season after Covid restrictions.
+Hunter observation data is subject to behavioural changes in both the hunters and the animals and given the lack of hunting in 2020, these values could be influenced by both eager hunters and less wary animals.
+In addition, this increase in sheep has not been reflected in either of the two survey areas in the Sahtú (Figure 5b).
+A LOESS (locally estimated scatterplot smoothing) regression was added to better visualize past and current trends by smoothing the data but should not be used to infer future populations as the tails are susceptible to variation.